Are you skeptically gazing at grandma’s old dishware and wondering if they contain lead? If so, you’re in the right place.

 Difference between lead-safe and lead-free dinnerware

 You’ll notice these two phrases on products everywhere.
 So, let’s avoid any confusion.
+Here’s what they mean:

-Lead-free means there’s no lead in your dishes.
-And lead-safe means a product contains lead, but no leaching occurs, or the amount leached is within regulation.
+- Lead-safe means a product contains lead, but no leaching occurs, or the amount leached is within regulation.

 Choosing lead-free dinnerware is all about minimal decoration or color.
 The more colored and decorated your dishes are, the higher the chance of lead.